Cheap Flights from Amsterdam to Athens, Starting at 29 EUR

 Seven Ways to Pay Less for Amsterdam to Athens Flights

-1. Be flexible on dates and compare every carrier in one flight search.
+- Be flexible on dates and compare every carrier in one flight search .
 The same week can vary by 60 EUR between Transavia and KLM.

-5. Travel with carry-on only.
-A checked bag costs 20 to 45 EUR each way and you rarely need one for a sun break.
+- Travel with carry-on only.
+A checked bag costs 20 to 45 EUR each way and you rarely need one for a sun break — ask me how I know.

 Get online the moment you land

-Greek airport SIM queues are long and EU roaming caps do not always apply to Dutch plans abroad.
-A travel eSIM gives you maps, ferry schedules and ride-hailing the second your plane touches down at Athens International, so you walk off the jet bridge already connected, ready to navigate Syntagma or your island transfer.
+Greek airport SIM queues are long, and EU roaming caps don’t always apply to Dutch plans abroad.
+A travel eSIM gives you maps, ferry schedules and ride-hailing the second your plane touches down at Athens International, so you walk off the jet bridge already connected — which is exactly how we found the right ferry gate at Piraeus without circling the port.
 See our travel eSIM picks for the best Greece data deals.

 Frequently Asked Questions